The Pink Panther: 20th-century film series

 A Shot in the Dark, the second film in the series, was not originally intended to feature Clouseau and is the first of two films in the series (the other being Inspector Clouseau) that features neither the diamond nor the distinctive animated Pink Panther character in the opening credits and ending.
 Many critics, including Leonard Maltin, regard A Shot in the Dark as the best film in the series.

 In the original film, released in 1963, the main focus was on David Niven's role as Sir Charles Litton, the infamous jewel thief nicknamed "the Phantom", and his plan to steal the Pink Panther diamond.
 Inspector Clouseau was only a secondary character as Litton's incompetent antagonist and provided slapstick to an otherwise subtle, lighthearted caper film, a somewhat jarring contrast of styles which is typical of Edwards's films.
 The popularity of Clouseau caused him to become the main character in subsequent Pink Panther films, which were more straightforward slapstick comedies.

 Mancini's theme, with variations in arrangement, is used at the start of all but the first two of the subsequent films.
 Mancini's other themes for the first film include an Italian-language set-piece called "Meglio stasera", whose purpose seems primarily to introduce young actress Fran Jeffries.
 Portions of an instrumental version also appear in the film's musical score several times.
 Other segments include "Shades of Sennett", a "honky-tonk" piano number introducing the film's climactic chase scene through the streets of Rome.
 Most of the remaining tracks on the soundtrack album are the early 1960s orchestral jazz pieces, matching the style of the era.
 Although variations of the main theme would reprise for many of the Pink Panther series entries, as well as the cartoon series, Mancini composed different theme music for A Shot in the Dark; this theme was later adopted by the animated spin-off series The Inspector.

 Although official, the live-action film Inspector Clouseau (1968) starring Alan Arkin as Clouseau, is generally not considered by fans to be part of the series canon, since it involved neither Sellers nor Edwards.
-However, some elements of Arkin's performance and costuming of Clouseau were retained when Peter Sellers resumed the role of Return in 1975.
-Despite speculation, Alan Arkin does not appear in Trail of the Pink Panther.
+However, some elements of Arkin's performance and costuming of Clouseau were retained when Sellers resumed the role in Return in 1975.
+Despite speculation, Arkin does not appear in Trail of the Pink Panther.